 - Blues Wireless Swan (version 3 and greater)

 Notecarrier-F (CARR-F) is designed for drop-in development with any Adafruit Feather or compatible microcontroller.
 It includes two female pin headers (12-pin and 16-pin) for directly plugging in a Feather compatible board.
 It also includes Qwiic/Stemma QT I2C ports for attaching external peripherals to your project.
-This Notecarrier is also capable of supporting the Notecard's outboard DFU functionality.
-Outboard DFU is able to update the firmware running on the host, without any cooperation of the host firmware.
+This Notecarrier is also capable of supporting the Notecard's Outboard Firmware Update functionality, which allows you to update the firmware running on your host, without any cooperation of the host firmware.